 Sriracha Sauce Recipe

-I first started dabbling with a homemade Sriracha Sauce Recipe a few years ago.
-I made it at Christmas time and gifted the whole batch to my husband as his homemade Christmas present that year.
-He was SO surprised!
 Since then I’ve made many variations but I’ve never gone back and revamped that original recipe.
-Until now that is, I’ve tweaked it, changed it a bit and now it’s printer friendly.
+Until now that is, I’ve tweaked it, changed it a bit and now it’s printer-friendly.
 If you have a Sriracha lover in your life considering treating them by making this Sriracha Sauce just for them.

-Try making Sriracha Sauce Recipe even IF you can buy it at the store!
+Try this Sriracha Sauce Recipe even IF you can buy it at the store!

 This Sriracha Sauce Recipe is Great for Food Swapping!